Traction Line Recreation Trail

-The Traction Line Recreation Trail is a multi-use rail trail located in Morristown, New Jersey.
+The Traction Line Recreation Trail is a multi-use paved asphalt rail trail located in Morristown, New Jersey.

 This 2.7 mi trail uses a rail corridor which was built for the Morris County Traction Company trolley line, which runs alongside New Jersey Transit's Morris & Essex Lines in Morris Township, New Jersey.

 The trail is maintained by the Morris County Park Commission.